jboulanger/three-microns-beads-in-cells/README.md

 ## Content
 This repository contains a python source code and several notebooks
 - beadfinder.py : code implementing bead detection and cell segmentation using cellpose
+- Bead detections.py: jupyter notebook for processing files in a folder
-- Bead Detections.py: jupyter notebook for processing files in a folder
+- Bead detections hpc.py: jupyter notebook for processing files in a folder on a HPC system

 ## System requirement